 |0600-0615||You have 15 minutes to eat breakfast.|

 |0630-0745||Put the dorm in shape and set up.
 The Air Force refers to quarters as dorms, not barracks.|

-|0800-1130||Class time and time for drills.|
+|0800-1130||Class time and drill time.|

-|1900||Dorm setup for the night, including boot, shining.|
+|1900||Dorm setup for the night, including boot shining.|

 |2100||Lights out when you hear "Taps."|